 But do you really know what a landing page is and the importance of it?
 If not, don’t worry.
 You’re not alone and our digital marketing experts have pulled their landing page knowledge together below just for you!

 Like many other businesses, one of your main goals is to generate leads.
 If you don’t build at least a couple of landing pages that lead to your website, you could be missing out on crucial opportunities for turning website visitors into qualified leads.
 Not to mention how landing pages can greatly improve your organic rankings and overall SEO strategy.

-Because the landing page is targeting specific people who are interested in and searching for your business and/or product, you can convert a higher percentage of your website visitors into leads whom you can then follow up with.
+Because the landing page targets specific people who are interested in and searching for your business and/or product, you can convert a higher percentage of your website visitors into leads whom you can then follow up with.